zumba/symbiosis/README.md

 Symbiosis is a drop-in event driven plugin architecture.

-The goal is to allow anyone to create an event to drop in their application and a plugin interface called by that event.
+The goal is to allow anyone to create a plugin structure for their existing code base using an event oriented system.
+The secondary benefit of using Symbiosis is that the event structure can be used apart from the plugin structure.

 ## Requirements